 While the floor area ratio determines the size of the structure in relation to the lot, the lot coverage considers the size of all structures and buildings.
 Structures such as garages, sheds, and swimming pools, as well as nonconforming structures, are included in the lot coverage ratio.

-What Are the Advantages of Floor Area Ratio?
+Advantages of Floor Area Ratio

 The most common reason stated for the floor area ratio is that it gives zoning ordinances more "flexibility."
 This word deserves a closer examination because it is frequently misused, with the belief that "flexibility" is a good thing in and of itself.
 "Capable of being adapted, transformed, or molded; plastic, pliant," according to a standard dictionary, and "willing to yield to influence," according to another.
 "Readily adaptable to shifting conditions" is another.